 1 To make the gift extra special choose a nice glass bottle or a jar, some ribbon and other Christmassy items to decorate the bottle with.
 You can also make your own labels.

-2 Sterilise any bottles or jars: preheat the oven to 150°C/fan 130°C/gas.
+2 Sterilise any bottles or jars: preheat the oven to 120°C/fan.
 Wash your bottles and lids in hot soapy water, rinse well, then leave to drain briefly.
 Put the bottles into the warm oven and leave for at least 15 minutes before using.
 Make sure the bottles don’t touch each other.
 Let them cool before filling up.

 3 Choose a good-quality vodka, otherwise your efforts will be wasted.
 (Sipsmith, Grey Goose, Belvedere, Ciroc, Koskenkorva…)

-4 Do not freeze the ready-made vodka if you have used water in the recipe.
+4 Do not freeze the ready-made flavoured vodka if you have used water in the recipe.

-5 All the ready-flavoured vodkas should be kept in the fridge for best quality.
+5 All the ready-flavoured vodkas should be stored in a cool, dry place for best quality.
 If stored properly, flavoured vodka can last up to a year.

 1 Candy cane vodka

 Candy cane vodka can be used as a base for different martinis, a hot chocolate, or enjoyed as a shot.
 Just buy a nice bottle and some ribbon to decorate it with, and you will have a great easy gift for someone!